Hundreds try to storm Serbian parliament as protests heat up

 Police first used their shields to push back the protesters and prevent them from entering the building.
 But after repeated attacks, they fired tear gas to disperse the crowd, and then ended up in running battles with demonstrators.

+Several people were arrested, and many reporters were injured, mainly in attacks by the demonstrators.

-Some opposition leaders have said the violence was the work of far-right nationalist demonstrators controlled by the government — with an aim to discredit the protests that began in response to President Aleksandar Vucic’s efforts to reimpose lockdown restrictions against the virus, but have mushroomed into an expression of wider frustration with his hard-line rule.
+Some opposition leaders have said the violence was the work of far-right nationalist demonstrators controlled by the government — with an aim to discredit the peaceful protests that began in response to President Aleksandar Vucic’s efforts to reimpose lockdown restrictions against the virus.
+But, they have mushroomed into an expression of wider frustration with his hard-line rule.

 Vucic has denied that “hooligans,” who were seen beating up the peaceful protesters earlier this week, are under his control, claiming they were brought in by the opposition.
 On Friday evening, he told pro-government Pink TV that all those who were attacking the “brave” policemen will be arrested.